Getting Started with MOAR

 How Evaluation Works

-- Your function receives the pipeline output and the original dataset
+- Your function receives the path to the pipeline's output JSON file

 - You return a dictionary of metrics